 Hundreds of New Jersey police officers attended training conference that glorified violence, state comptroller's office says

-TRENTON, N.J. -- New Jersey's state comptroller says hundreds of police officers went to a training conference that glorified violence and normalized discriminatory behavior.
+TRENTON, N.J. -- The New Jersey state comptroller's office says hundreds of police officers went to a training conference that glorified violence and normalized discriminatory behavior.

 Videos released by the New Jersey Office of the State Comptroller show police officers speaking at the Atlantic City conference in 2021.
-The comptroller says it was organized by Street Cop, a private company founded by Dennis Benigno, a former officer who worked in Middlesex County.
+The acting comptroller says it was organized by Street Cop Training, a private company founded by Dennis Benigno, a former officer who worked in Middlesex County.

 Video from the conference shows Benigno telling his audience, "I'm not talking about the guy who's f---ing recording you, like, 'I am not a citizen of the United States and f---ing Act 12, 6.'
 Shut the f--- up, right?
 About to get pepper-sprayed, f---ing tased, windows broken out, motherf---r."